agentlang-ai/agentlang-docs/docs/installation.md

  {:Message {:Value "hello, world"}})
 ```

-Now we can run and test the model.
+You can now run the model.
 From `~/fractl-models/hello` execute the following command:

 ```shell
 fractl run
 ```

-You may now test the application using an HTTP post request like,
+Test the application using an HTTP post request like,

 ```shell
 curl --location --request POST 'http://localhost:8080/_e/Hello.Core/SayHello' \